 Dog Homeopathic & Natural Flea & Tick Treatment

 Not all flea and tick treatment and control needs to involve chemicals or insecticides.
 There are natural and homeopathic ways of treating fleas and ticks.

 One of the simplest and most straightforward way of control of fleas is to eliminate the source of fleas and ticks.
 Most flea infestations begin in a yard or nearby field or forest.
 If possible, treat the area with either a chemical or natural flea treatment. here are several yard flea and tick control methods that are not chemically based.

 Secondly, control and or eliminate the fleas in your home.
 There is little point in controlling the fleas on your dog if they are reintroduced when the dog is in your house.
 As with outside flea control, there are many natural and homeopathic flea and tick control and leimination products.
-However, some natural products, such as citrus oils, are not safe for dogs or cats. be sure and check the labels before using a product to make sure it is safe for pets in your home.
+However, some natural products, such as citrus oils and many essential oils, are not safe for dogs or cats. be sure and check the labels before using a product to make sure it is safe for pets in your home.

 Eliminate the Fleas From Your Dog.

 Once you have eliminated the fleas from your home and yard, you need to get the fleas off of your dog dog.
 The easiest way is with a simple bath.
 Baths are the oldest way of dog flea treatment.
 Fleas don’t like water!
 You can use a natural mild dog shampoo or a simple dish water soap.
 Keep your dog submerged in the water as long as possible while rubbing the soap into the dog’s fur.
 The longer the better.

 A bath, however, will not kill the eggs.
 Flea eggs are often embedded into the dog’s skin or attached to hair follicles.
 Water and soap are usually not effective on them.
 So plan on giving your dog every few days until all of the eggs have hatched and you have killed all of the existing fleas.